 During a visit to New York that summer, Alla met a 26 year old actress named Jeanne Acker.
 Alla must have been smitten.
 She quickly took Jeanne (who would soon shorten her name to Jean) into her bed and under her wing.
 She made promises to help her find work in Hollywood.
 Jean couldn’t refuse and boarded the train to Hollywood with Alla.

 Jean claimed to be part Cherokee.
 She was dark-haired and attractive, with a slightly brooding aspect.
 She had enough experience to satisfy Metro.
 She was given a contract and paid two-hundred dollars a week.
-Alla installed Jean at the Hollywood Hotel, a sprawling, 250 room Mission Revival establishment at Hollywood Boulevard and Highland Avenue, the site today of the Chinese Theatre complex.
+Alla installed Jean at the Hollywood Hotel, a sprawling, 250 room Mission Revival establishment at Hollywood Boulevard and Highland Avenue.

 Jean Acker was cast in two films that fall.
 Off the set, however, living in Alla’s world seemed to unnerve her.
 She felt out of place among the Hollywood royals and international intelligentsia at the Saturday night salons, and she was wary of the competition among the young bathing beauties at the Sunday afternoon pool parties.